 FLORIDA AUDUBON'S BIRD CHECKLIST

 St. Johns County is a SPECIAL PLACE FOR BIRDS!
 Let's celebrate and protect it!

 10 Things You Can Do To Help Birds

 (Read as a pdf document)

 1. Make your yard bird-friendly with native vegetation

 There are many reasons to landscape with native Florida plants.
 Because they are adapted for our area, they require lower levels of water, fertilizer, and pesticides.
-They are unlikely to become invasive and degrade nearby habitat by displacing existing vegetation as many nonnative landscaping plants do.
 Native plants provide your neighborhood's birds, butterflies, and bees with seeds, berries, nectar, and nesting material.
-While you're at it, make sure your yard offers plenty of shelter from predators with a brush pile or dense bushes, and a water source such as a bird bath.
 Find Florida-friendly plants here.